anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/appendix-a.md

 5. Separate Storage Backend for each CNF Workloads
 6. RBAC and secrets Management for CNF Workload
 7. Separate Isolated view of Logging, Monitoring, Alerting and Tracing for CNF Workloads

+## A.3 Multitenancy Models for CNFs

+Solution Models :

+1. **Soft Multitenancy**: Separate Kubernetes Namespace per CNF within a Single Kubernetes Cluster.
+The same Kubernetes Cluster and its control plane are being shared between multiple tenants.
+2. **Hard Multitenancy**: Separate Kubernetes Cluster per CNF.
+The Kubernetes Clusters can be created using Baremetal Nodes or Virtual Machines, either on Private or Public Cloud.
+The workloads do not share the same resources and Clusters are isolated.

+### A.3.1 Soft Multitenancy with Kubernetes Namespaces

+Soft multitenancy with Namespaces can be implemented, resulting in a multi-tenant cluster - where multiple trusted workloads share a cluster and its control plane.
+This is mainly recommended to reduce management overhead when the tenants belong to the same trust domain, and have the same Cluster configuration requirements (incl. release, add-ons, etc.).

+The tenants will share the cluster control plane and API, including all add-ons, extensions, CNIs, CSIs, and any Custom Resources and Controllers.

+To manage access control, the Kubernetes RBAC must be configured with rules to allow specific tenants to access only the objects within their own Namespace, using a `Role` Object to group the resources within a namespace, and a `RoleBinding` Object to assign it to a user or a group of users within a Namespace.

+In order to prevent (or allow) network traffic between Pods belonging to different Namespaces, `NetworkPolicy` must be created as well.

+Resource quotas enable the cluster administrator to allocate CPU and Memory to each Namespace, limiting the amount of resources the objects belonging to that Namespace can consume.
+This may be configured in order to ensure that all tenants use no more that the resources they are assigned.

+By default, the Kubernetes scheduler will run pods belonging to any namespace on any cluster node.
+If it is required that pods from different tenants are run on different hosts, affinity rules can be created by using selecting the desired Node Labels on the Pod definition.
+Alternatively, Node taints can be used to reserve certain nodes for a predefined tenant.